Skip to content

 The cgse command and subcommands make use of dotenv.
 The package loads environment variables from a .env file into your application's environment (os.environ).
 The idea is to store sensitive data like API keys, database passwords, or configuration settings in the .env file.
 This file stays local on your machine and is ignored by git making your project more secure.
 At the start of an application, call load_dotenv() and then access variables using os.getenv('KEY') throughout your code.

-The typical workflow is: create a .env file in your project root with your environment variables, add .env to the .gitignore, commit a .env.example template (with dummy values) so other developers know what variables are needed, and call load_dotenv() at the top of your main entry point before accessing any environment variables.
+The typical workflow is: create a .env file with your environment variables in your project root or in your working directory, add .env to the .gitignore, commit a .env.example template (with dummy values) so other developers know what variables are needed, and call load_dotenv() at the top of your main entry point before accessing any environment variables.
 In production, you usually skip the .env file entirely and set real environment variables through your hosting platform.

 Note